nextbreakpoint/nextfractal/README.md

 ## HOW TO BUILD

 Download Maven and Ant.
-Make sure mvn and ant commands are in your system path.
-Define a M2_HOME environment variable equals to the Maven path.
+Add mvn and ant to your command path and set environment variable M2_HOME to Maven path.
 Checkout or download the source code from https://github.com/nextbreakpoint/nextfractal.

-Open a terminal, change current folder to maven/com.nextbreakpoint.nextfractal.build and execute the command:
+In your terminal change current directory to maven folder in NextFractal project and execute the command:

 **ant all**